jhanna60/DevBook-FrontEnd/README.md

   POST /api/v1/users
 ```

-This endpoint is used to register a new user and it is public, it expects a valid UserDto to be
+This endpoint is used to register a new user and it requires no authentication, it expects a valid UserDto to be
-passed in and in return it will return Status 200 and a Response body with {"token" : "tokenvalue"}
+passed in so that it can validate and save it away, we then log in the user and return Status 200 and a Response body with {"token" : "tokenvalue"}
+This JWT token will provide the backbone for the entire front end and allow the logged in user to access protected endpoints.

 ### Profile Controller